“Wealth is a dangerous inheritance, unless the inheritor is trained to active benevolence.” ~Charles Simmons

 - Exhaust all the interest of the founding generation with foundation resources so that the next generation is free to pursue collective interests.
 Another advantage of “exhausting” is that recipients of the family’s giving are not left with a dependency.

 - Use a portion of the foundation funds to encourage successors to work as a team to identify common interests, and to reaffirm the “how” of the family’s giving.

 - If necessary, and only if necessary, let the foundation serve individual interests through specific grants.
 Better each person does his or her own individual giving, personally.
 But if necessary to seed progress in personal giving, do it through a segregated “direction” allocation to each of the next generation.
 Avoid family members rationing foundation funds among competing interests of different family members.

 Remember, in addition to its philanthropic purpose, the family foundation serves to unite the family and pass on certain values.
 To do so, each generation needs to reflect on the family’s mission and values, and to develop its own collective giving philosophy and process.

 Family Commitment and Foundation Effectiveness

 Families have various options in how they give.
 They can support personal interests of each family member or they can seek a specific focus (e.g., high school reading programs) and a specific approach (e.g., only matching funds for five years to train parents who volunteer to help in the high school’s reading program).
-This approach, for example, emphasizes incentives to the school, training rather than books, and support for parents.
+This approach, for example, emphasizes incentives to the school, training rather than books, and support

 The thesis is that both the focus and the method be as specific as possible and linked to the core values the family is seeking to pass along.
 Some values implicit in the example above are teaching how to fish rather than providing fish, entrepreneurialism, avoiding dependency, and empowering parents.
 Focusing on the family’s values and inventing new areas of distinguished giving as a next generation family team is what makes a family an “enterprising family.”